IrhamNfrnda/food-recipe-be/README.md

 ## API Documentation

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the <a href="https://chat.openai.com/LICENSE">MIT License</a>.